devashishlahariya9/STM32F4-SDCARD-BMP-IMAGE-VIEWER/README.md

 This project uses FATFS with SPI to Read .BMP images from the SD Card and display them on the TFT LCD.
 This project uses TouchGFX, HAL and FreeRTOS.

+Note: The Sysem Clock must be set to 168MHz and should not be changed.

 Steps:
 1. Create a GUI Project with TouchGFX Designer and Setup your peripherals as follwos:
    1. Set SPI Speed to 2.624MBits/s (SPI1 in my case).